kubedb/docs/docs/guides/proxysql/monitoring/using-coreos-prometheus-operator.md

 prometheus-prometheus-0   3/3     Running   1          56m
 ```

-Prometheus server is listening to port `9090` of `prometheus-prometheus-0` pod.
-We are going to use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access Prometheus dashboard.
+Prometheus server is listening to port `9090` of `Prometheus-prometheus-0` pod.
+We are going to use [port forwarding](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to access the Prometheus dashboard.

-Run following command on a separate terminal to forward the port 9090 of `prometheus-prometheus-0` pod,
+Run the following command on a separate terminal to forward the port 9090 of `prometheus-prometheus-0` pod,

 ```console
 $ kubectl port-forward -n monitoring prometheus-prometheus-0 9090